seif-adel/Topology-API/README.md

 * Return value: List of devices
 * Description: Function to return all the devices found in specific topology and connected to specific node
 ************************************************************************************/

+////////////////////////// documentaions of Classes //////////////////////////////////////////////////////////////////////////////

+class.1) Component2 --> abstract class to represent the parent of all components type classes and define all attributes and functions which are common in each component

+class.2) Resistor --> represent resistor component

+class.3) Inductor --> represent Inductor component

+class.4) Capacitor --> represent capacitor component

+class.5) Pmos --> represent pmos component

+class.6) Nmos --> represent nmos component

+class.7) Topology --> represent the topology which consists of string id and List<Component2> , and also some functions to access data of topology e.g AddDevice() , GetDevices()

+class.8) API --> implement the APIs to access, manage and store device topologies and also contain List<Topology> called memtopologies to represent the memory in the program

+class.9) Program --> contain the main function which use the APIS